-If you want to try tasty, Norwegian everyday food such as fårikål (lamb and cabbage stew), lapskaus (brown stew), kjøttkaker (large, Norwegian meat balls), steamed salmon or fish soup, Kaffistova and Dovrehallen are good and reasonably-priced alternatives.
-Here they serve dishes that most Norwegians eat at home once in a while.
+If you want to try tasty, Norwegian everyday dishes such as fårikål (lamb and cabbage stew), lapskaus (brown stew), kjøttkaker (large, Norwegian meatballs), steamed salmon or fish soup, Kaffistova, Restaurant Schrøder and Dovrehallen are good and reasonably-priced alternatives.

-If you feel like Norwegian specialities such as reindeer, moose or lutefisk (cod cured in lye) in historical surroundings, there are many good options in Oslo.
-East of the city centre you find the old beer hall Olympen and the restaurant Oslo Spiseforretning.
-In the historical city centre, Kvadraturen, you can try the institutions Gamle Raadhus Restaurant and Engebret Café - both with 150 years of restaurant history.
-On the other side of Karl Johans gate are Grand Café and Stortorvets Gjestgiveri in historical facilities.
+Reindeer, moose and lutefisk (cod cured in lye) are best enjoyed in historical surroundings, and there are many good options in Oslo.
+East of the city centre you find the old beer hall Olympen.
+In the historical city centre, Kvadraturen, you can try Gamle Raadhus Restaurant and Engebret Café - both with over 150 years of restaurant history.
+Downtown you will find Stortorvets Gjæstgiveri.

-Many of Oslo's finest restaurants are found in the hills surrounding the city.
-Here you can enjoy delicious Norwegian food while enjoying the view.
+Many of Oslo's best Norwegian kitchens are found in the hills surrounding the city.
 In the area around Holmenkollen you can choose between Finstua at Frognerseteren, Holmenkollen Restaurant and the hotel restaurants at Lysebu, Voksenåsen and Holmenkollen Park.
-Guests at the elegant Grefsenkollen restaurant and Ekebergrestauranten also have a great view.
+The elegant Grefsenkollen and Ekebergrestauranten also have great views.

 Norway is known for its high-quality seafood, and some of Oslo's best restaurants specialise in fresh fish and seafood.
-At Aker Brygge and Tjuvholmen by the harbour you can enjoy good seafood and a fjord view at Lofoten, D/S Louise and Tjuvholmen Sjømagasin.
-Across the harbour you find Solsiden Restaurant, and in the city centre Restaurant Havsmak and Restaurant Fjord in modern facilities.
-At Majorstua you can visit the cosy Lofotstua.
+At Aker Brygge and Tjuvholmen you can enjoy fjord views at Lofoten, Louise and Tjuvholmen Sjømagasin.
+Across the harbour you find Solsiden Restaurant, and the city centre is home to Restaurant Fjord.
+At Majorstua you can visit Lofotstua and try its homemade specials.